Nodeist/Kurulumlar/Defund/Telegram-Alarm/ReadmeEN.md

   <img height="100" src="https://i.hizliresim.com/4mmj0u4.png">
 </p>

-# Another-1 Telegram Alarm Installation Guide
+# Defund Telegram Alarm Installation Guide
 This system will alert you with telegram about jails and inactive status.
 Also it sends you every hour short info about your node status.

 Instruction: